indraantoor/Crypto-Planet/README.md

     <img src="https://i.ibb.co/4PZMHjZ/1.png" alt="1" border="0" />

   <p align="center">
-    Get all the information and latest news of 13000+ crypto’s at one place
+    Get all the information and latest news of 13000+ crypto’s at one place.
     <br />
     <a href="https://github.com/indraantoor/Crypto-Planet/blob/main/README.md"><strong>Explore the docs »</strong></a>
     <br />